 The length of the inlet tract can be adjusted not only by the physical size of the throttle body itself, but also by using different length trumpets and manifolds.
 Also, if necessary, by the use of space plates too.

 There are two types of throttle body: tapered and parallel.
 Parallel are self-explanatory and both sides of the butterfly are the same size.
 Tapered bodies are tapered.
 The engine side of the body has a smaller diameter than the trumpet side.

 This effectively turns the whole inlet system into one big inlet trumpet.
 The advantage is a constant increase in air speed.
 As the diameter gets smaller, the air needs to accelerate to get through it.
-This gives a smooth progressive acceleration of the air speed, making it better suited for higher revving applications.
+This gives a smooth progressive acceleration of the air speed.
+Thus making it better suited for higher revving applications.

 Also known as air horns, stacks or bellmouths, trumpets play an important role in how air enters the engine.
 They are the place where air from the surrounding atmosphere enters your car’s induction system.

 Position of the throttle butterfly and injector(s) in the inlet tract is vital to the way air and fuel is mixed.
 If either is positioned too close to the inlet port the distance for the air and fuel to mix is shortened.
-This isn’t so noticeable at low engine speeds, but at high rpms the air and fuel don’t have time or space to mix properly to get the best performance.
+This isn’t so noticeable at low engine speeds.
+However, at high rpms the air and fuel don’t have time or space to mix properly to get the best performance.

 You have to compromise because positioning the butterfly and injectors too far away from the inlet port will have a negative effect on throttle response.
 As with a single larger throttle body, the further away from the inlet port the more space the air/fuel mixture needs to fill before reaching the cylinder.
 The increased time this takes gives the delayed response.